soniasltan/Project-3---The-Shelter-People/README.md

 ### MVP
 - User-facing page: Showing cats + about + contact info (no authentication required to view)
-- Authenticated login for admins
+- Authenticated login for Admins
-- Authenticated login for users to leave comments
+- Authenticated login for Guest users to leave comments
 - Separate views to add/update/delete animal details

 Suggested pages: